BayAreaMetro/travel-model-two/guide.md

 ### Step 3: Create and populate a working directory of input files

 A working directory is created and populated with the input files, leaving the input files untouched in the process.
-This step also create necessary directory structure for household and matrix data servers on the remote machine and copies over needed files.
+This step also creates the necessary directory structure for the household and matrix data servers on the remote machine and copies over needed files.

 ```dosbatch